Can Age-Related Farsightedness be Fixed?

 Refractive surgery

-Some people who are good candidates choose surgery to reduce or eliminate their dependence on eyeglasses or contacts.
+Some people choose surgery to reduce or eliminate their need for glasses or contacts.

-Refractive surgery can improve or correct presbyopia-related vision problems.
-It is a minimally invasive outpatient procedure that involves the reshaping of the cornea.
-The most widely used is LASIK eye surgery, where a laser is used to reshape the cornea.
+Refractive surgery can help with vision problems related to presbyopia.
+It is a minimally invasive procedure that reshapes the cornea.
+The most common type is LASIK eye surgery, which uses a laser to reshape the cornea.